Your Guide to Freeze-Thaw Concrete Damage Repair (And Why Epoxy Fails)

 Here’s why our polyaspartic system succeeds where epoxy fails:

-• It Cures in Any Weather: Unlike epoxy, we can install a Winter Concrete Coating.
+It Cures in Any Weather: Unlike epoxy, our Winter Concrete Coating can be installed in any weather.
 Our products are designed to cure in temperatures from -30°F to 140°F, so you don't have to wait for summer to get your repair.

 Where to Repair and Protect Your Concrete